actions/actions-runner-controller/QuickStartGuide.md

 GitHub Actions can be run in GitHub-hosted cloud or self hosted environments.
 Self-hosted runners offer more control of hardware, operating system, and software tools than GitHub-hosted runners provide

 With just a few steps, you can set up your kubernetes (K8s) cluster to be a self-hosted environment.
-In this guide, we will setup pre-requistes ,deploy Actions Runner controller (ARC) and then target that cluster to run GitHub Action workflows.
+In this guide, we will setup prerequistes, deploy Actions Runner controller (ARC) and then target that cluster to run GitHub Action workflows.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/53718047/181159115-dbf41416-89a7-408c-b575-bb0d059a1a36.png" />